microsoft/dstoolkit-mlops-base/docs/how-to/SetupInfrastructure.md

 **[ARM-Templates](../../azure-pipelines/templates/)** contains json files to deploy specific Azure Resources (Azure ML, App Insights, etc)

 **[Pipeline full infrastructure](/../../azure-pipelines/PIPELINE-0-setup.yml)**: deploys the entire infrastructure.
-Here, you can decide how many environments (DEV,TEST,QAT,PROD) you want to have.
-By default, the files provide DEV and PROD, and TEST is commented out.
+Here, you can decide how many environments (DEV,TEST,QAT,PRD) you want to have.
+By default, the files provide DEV and PRD, and TEST is commented out.

 **Infra Variables configuration**:
 - **[DEV instrastructure](../../configuration/configuration-infra-DEV.variables.yml)**: this file contains all the names you want to assign to your azure resources and location in DEV.
-- **[PROD instrastructure](../../configuration/configuration-infra-PROD.variables.yml)**: this file contains all the names you want to assign to your azure resources and location in PROD.
+- **[PRD instrastructure](../../configuration/configuration-infra-PROD.variables.yml)**: this file contains all the names you want to assign to your azure resources and location in PRD.

 For more detail, please refer to *[GettingStarted](GettingStarted.md)*